oliverturner/gatsby-source-trello/readme.md

 </p>

 ## Install

 ```
- npm install --save gatsby-source-trello
+ npm install --save @oliverturner/gatsby-source-trello
 ```

 ## How to use

 Use organization `id` or `name` for fetching data from the Trello API.

 ```
 // In your  gatsby-config.js